AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 <!--- MC-36942-->

-*  Images on a store’s home page are now rendered successfully.
-Previously, the page source HTML was corrupted because the three consecutive slashes in the image’s base64 code was misinterpreted as a comment.
+*  Images on a store's home page are now rendered successfully.
+Previously, the page source HTML was corrupted because the three consecutive slashes in the image's base64 code was misinterpreted as a comment.

 <!--- MC-37369-->